On this page

 A super wrap is an account that is a hybrid of some of the characteristics of a public super fund and an SMSF.
 Wrap accounts are the response of public funds to the growth of SMSFs.

-Super wrap account holders often have access to wholesale and institutional investment products that SMSFs don’t.
-Super wrap account investments tend to be primarily in shares, term deposits and cash.
-Account holders can choose from among these investments to bundle into their account.
+Super wrap account holders often have access to wholesale and institutional investment products that SMSFs don’t, although their investments tend to be primarily in shares, term deposits and cash.

-However, SMSF members have access to a wider range of potential investment assets (such as investing directly in residential or commercial property, which people with super wrap accounts can’t).
+SMSF members have access to a wider range of potential investment assets, such direct investment in residential or commercial property, which are not available to people with a super wrap.

 What is the difference between an SMSF and a small APRA fund?